(CNN)Here's a look at the life of former Japanese Prime Minister Shinzo Abe.

 1993 - Abe is elected to Japan's House of Representatives.

-1999 - Becomes director of the Committee on Health and Welfare and also director of the Liberal Democratic Party's (LDP) Social Affairs Division.
+1999 - Becomes director of the Committee on Health and Welfare and also director of the LDP's Social Affairs Division.

 2005-2006 - Chief cabinet secretary of the LDP.

 September 26, 2006-September 25, 2007 - Prime minister of Japan.

 March 1, 2007 - Abe sparks controversy by his claims that the foreign "comfort women" who staffed Japanese military brothels during World War II were not coerced into the work.
 He apologizes on March 26.